 Features Description Performance period 1 July 2023 to 30 June 2024 Purpose To motivate and reward participants for achieving annual financial targets and a balanced scorecard, with weighted allocations to financial and non-financial measures that position the Group to achieve its long-term strategic goals.
 Achievement of the STI outcomes provides the foundation for achievement of the three-year strategic plan objectives of the LTI program.
-Financial gateway for funding of STI pool The STI pool is only funded if: • the Group achieves its budgeted NPAT • the Group complies with its banking covenants.
+Financial gateway for funding of STI pool The STI pool is only funded if: the Group achieves its budgeted NPAT the Group complies with its banking covenants.
 Appropriateness of budgeted NPAT The FY2024 budget of \$101.5 million NPAT was determined in the context of: Ongoing low charge-off volumes in the Australian / New Zealand debt buying segment likely to result in a 30 per cent decline in segment earnings.
 The short-term dilution of earnings caused by up-front loan loss provisioning and customer acquisition costs as a result of the continued strong growth in the lending book following the acceleration of volumes during FY2022.
 Minimum criteria required to be achieved before any payments are made If the STI pool is funded, the proportion of each individual's targeted STI that is paid depends on satisfactory performance against individual KPIs and role accountabilities.
-Maximum STI that can be earned The amount is set at the start of the year by the Remuneration and HR Committee and is approved by the Board.
-The maximum STI amount for FY2024 for each executive KMP is summarised below.
-Executive KMP Maximum FY2024 STI % of fixed r emuneration Mr Thomas Beregi \$550,000 50% Mr Matthew Angell \$350,000 50% Mr Michael Eadie \$225,000 48% Assessment of STI Gateway 1.
+Maximum STI that can be earned of the year by the Remuneration and HR Committee and is amount for FY2024 for each executive KMP is summarised Executive KMP Maximum FY2024 STI % of fixed it remuneration Mr Thomas Beregi \$550,000 50% Mr Matthew Angell \$350,000 50% Mr Michael Eadie \$225,000 48% Assessment of STI Gateway 1.
 Achievement of Group bu 2.
 Compliance with banking 3.
-Satisfactory performance Assessment of individual performance CEO KPIs are summarised in facility covenants against role accountabilities. e rformance CEO KPIs Weighting Financial performance Achievement of Company NPAT in current year 30% Employee engagement Key indicator of workplace engagement 10% Investment objectives Investment at sufficient levels to achieve earnings targets 5% Strategic growth initiatives Achievement of key milestones under the Company's strategic plan to facilitate longer-term earnings growth 55%
+Satisfactory performance a Assessment of individual pe CEO KPIs are summarised in facility covenants against role accountabilities. rformance CEO KPIs Weighting Financial performance Achievement of Company NPAT in current year 30% Employee engagement Key indicator of workplace engagement 10% Investment objectives Investment at sufficient levels to achieve earnings targets 5% Strategic growth initiatives Achievement of key milestones under the Company's strategic plan to facilitate longer-term earnings growth 55%